A Woman Named Hello was actually my second attempt at a film.

 The narrative thread would be that it’s one thing to join the Peace Corps in the early post-college years, before the responsibilities of a lifetime and family fall upon you.
 But what happens when you make a pledge to service at the age of 54, when the childbearing and raising years are behind you?
 What happens when you leave a life – everything and everyone you have ever known – and find yourself thousands of miles from home, in a culture that bears no resemblance to your own?

-I particularly loved the idea that a nurse from Appalachia – an area which for so many decades has been associated with poverty and need – was shifting that old paradigm around by setting forth to help others out in the world.
+I particularly loved the idea that a nurse from Appalachia – an area which for so many decades has been associated with poverty and need – was shifting that old paradigm around by setting forth to help others in the world.

 I would document her journey to Africa, I proposed.
 And along the way, we would discover what would be demanded of her in return after she got there.

-To my great relief, she agreed and we high-fived our new adventure.
+Moni said okay and we high-fived our new adventure.

-A devout Catholic, Moni had decided she wanted a full back piece – an image of the Virgin Mary holding a ribbon with the names of her four children in script on it.
+Before going to Africa, Moni decided to get a tattoo.
+It would be her first and it wouldn’t be just a little flower on her shoulder or a little zen mantra.
+A devout Catholic, she decided she wanted a full back piece – an image of the Virgin Mary holding a ribbon with the names of her four children in script on it.

 “That way the Blessed Mother will always have my back,” she explained, smirking mischievously.